ChamiLamelas/Tufts-DCC-Project/README.md

     * This produces statistics on errors in the trace files that were collected by above file.
     * This takes 15 minutes to run on CloudLab.

+Graph Embedding & Eigenvectors
+* Run `analyze_graphs.py` to obtain eigenvectors of each root services, depending on the call graph structures rooted from that microservice.
+The results would be stored in a single json file name `%{file_num}_pkl_fils_pca.json` under `results/embeddings/`, where `%{file_num}` is the number of okl files processed in the program.
+* Then run `pca_plots.py`, which plots a series of images for each microservice, under `results/embeddings`, as well as one figure putting all eigenvectors of all root microservices altogether.

 Results files:
 * Generally, `.pkl` files have some objects we construct in an expensive job (e.g. aggregate dependency graphs).
 * `.png` are plots.